 Look, ‘Tinder for carers’ might not sound like the best idea on the surface but hear me out.
 Designed by two brothers who struggled to find the right carer for their grandma, SuperCarers connects families with professional local carers, without any need for a middle man (i.e. an agency).
 As well as making the service more affordable, and making sure the carers are paid fairly for their hard work, SuperCarers allows care seekers to filter prospective carers by personality and hobbies, so they can be confident that whoever they hire is the perfect fit.

 So there you have it – six of our favourite socially impactful start-ups that are promising to change the world, one app at a time.

-Still not sure what you want to do?
-We’d love to help.
+Do you want to work in startups?
+Or are you still not sure what you want to do?
+Either way, we’d love to help.
 Say email@example.com.